eediallo/groupie-tracker/README.md

 5. Access the application in your web browser at: `http://localhost:8080`

 ## Implementation Details: Algorithm
-The ASCII Art generation algorithm works as follows:
+Groupie Tracker algorithm works as follows:
 - The backend is implemented in Go, adhering to best practices and utilizing only standard Go packages.
 - The site and server are designed to handle requests without crashing, ensuring stability.
 - All pages are thoroughly tested and functional, with error handling implemented where necessary.